June 21 - August 17, 2023

-Students take classes at Ivane Javakhishvili Tbilisi State University (TSU), which opened in Tbilisi in 1918 and was the first national university in the Caucasus region.
-Formal classroom instruction consists of approximately four hours per day of language classes, five days per week.
+The CLS Program in Tbilisi is hosted by American Councils for International Education in Georgia.
+Formal classroom instruction is hosted at Ilia State University and consists of approximately three hours per day of language classes, five days per week.
 Classes focus on the four skills of language development – listening, speaking, reading and writing and include authentic material from the mass media and pop culture.
+During the eight week program students can expect to cover the equivalent of one academic year of university-level Russian study.